Semantic Erosion

 Forms of Semantic Erosion

-Semantic Erosion may appear as:
+Semantic Erosion may appear in several forms:

-Why It Matters
+Why Semantic Erosion Matters

 In AI-mediated culture: